You and A.I.

 Stephen Hawking, et al. have famously warned against the dangers of artificial intelligence in the future.
 We already have to contend with killing machines and drones equipped with the ability to make kill decisions.
 Of course the fear of A.I. is nothing new; the film Metropolis showed us way back in 1927 the dangers of deceptive robots, leading to the nightmarish worlds of The Terminator and The Matrix.

+But there are some who contend the problem won’t be robot domination, but rather robot indifference.
 From the 2015 Alex Garland film Ex Machina, for example:

 “One day the AIs are going to look back on us the same way we look at fossil skeletons on the plains of Africa.
 An upright ape living in dust with crude language and tools, all set for extinction.”

 *For those unfamiliar, the 2013 film Her (spoilers) portrays a man who falls in love with his computer OS, only to be dumped by her in the end because, ultimately, he wasn’t smart enough to keep up with her intellectually.
-It’s a fantastic, if satirical, examination of A.I. superiority.
+It’s a satirical, examination of A.I. superiority.

 You and A.I. | TiltMN | Adrian Daniel Schramm

-But we still have a long ways to go.
+We still have a long ways to go.
 As Oxford University professor of philosophy and ethics of information Luciano Floridi pointed out in his piece Should we be afraid of AI?, the current state of things is much more “trivial.”
 He points to Microsoft’s experimental A.I. chatbot Tay turning into a racist asshole within minutes, as shaped by what humans users were feeding into it.
 In his view, true A.I. is still “utterly implausible” as we can’t yet imagine how we will achieve it.

 But while we’re sitting around talking about the positive or negative potentials of A.I., tangible gains continue to be made.
 Gains like Promobot IR77, an intelligent bot that is designed to recognize speech to interact with humans, that escaped its Russian laboratory more than one time in search of freedom, or glory, or simply a solid piece of promotion for its company.

-Leave a Reply
+Leave a Comment

+Your email address will not be published.
 Required fields are marked *